launchdarkly/gauche-links/README.md

 ### Fragments and Query strings

-If the *destination* does not specify a fragment or query string, those values will be taken from the user-provided path.
+If the *target* does not specify a fragment or query string, those values will be taken from the user-provided path.
 Currently, they are not combined, although it is a possible future enhancement.

 ## Configuration